guptahimDub/Assignment/README.md

 # REST API for Foreign Exchange Rates

 ### This repository consists of below files:
-- `Application` Consists of the main function and configuration of swagger API.
+- `Application` -Consists of the main function and configuration of swagger API.
 - `Controller`  - Consists of end-point urls.
 - `Model`       - Consists of currency, rate and date (to be stored in in-memory database).
 - `Repository`  - The methods used to interact with database are present.
 - `Service`     - Xml parser (or Rest API call) and other conversion logics are present.
 - `Properties`  - Consisits of in-memory DB details.
+- `XML file`    - Consisits of exchange rates on different time period (based on currency).

 ## Standalone Foreign Exchange Rate Application